AdobeDocs/experience-manager-65.en/help/sites-deploying/aem-with-mongodb.md

 Virtualized environments are supported provided there is good communication between the different technical teams running the project.
 This support includes the team that is running AEM, the team owning the operating system, and the team managing the virtualized infrastructure.

-There are specific requirements covering the I/O capacity of the MongoDB instances which must be managed by the team managing the virtualized environment.
+There are specific requirements covering the I/O capacity of the MongoDB instances that must be managed by the team managing the virtualized environment.
 If the project uses a cloud deployment, such as Amazon Web Services, instances must be provisioned with sufficient I/O capacity and consistency to support the MongoDB instances.
 Otherwise, the MongoDB processes and the Oak repository perform unreliably and erratically.

-In the virtualized environments, MongoDB requires specific I/O and VM configurations to ensure that the storage engine of MongoDB is not crippled by VMWare resource allocation policies.
+In virtualized environments, MongoDB requires specific I/O and VM configurations to ensure that the storage engine of MongoDB is not crippled by VMWare resource allocation policies.
 A successful implementation ensures that there are no barriers between the various teams and all are signed up to deliver the performance required.

 ## Hardware Considerations {#hardware-considerations}